tiagofilipe12/PlasmidCoverage/README.md

 # PlasmidCoverage_Sdb.py
 Initial tests in finding plasmid coverages from reads and inferring plasmid contents

-For now, this developing branch of this repo provide two versions of the same script.
+For now, this developing branch of this repo provide two versions of the same script:

-Version PlasmidCoverage.py maps against only one plasmid sequence.
+*Version PlasmidCoverage.py maps against only one plasmid sequence.

-Version PlasmidCoverage_Sdb.py allows users to compile multiple fastas into one or having one multi-fasta file to calculate plasmid coverage.
+*Version PlasmidCoverage_Sdb.py allows users to compile multiple fastas into one or having one multi-fasta file to calculate plasmid coverage.

+In both versions, .gb files are also supported.
+These files will be converted into fasta files in a subdirectory named "fasta" within the directory the user specifies for plasmid.

 ###Options for PlasmidCoverage_Sdb.py: